RMS Admission: Complete Guide to Rashtriya Military School Admission

 Step 5: Download Admit Card

-After successful form submission, download the admit card from the portal.
+After successful form submission, download the admit card from the portal once released.
 The admit card contains the exam date, centre address, and candidate registration number.
 Print it and carry it to the exam hall along with a valid photo ID.

 Step 6: Written Entrance Examination